How to Make Socca

 - My second try was better, but by the third one I learned that I got best results when I poured the batter straight down in the middle and let it naturally run out to the edges.
 I recommend leaving them under the broiler until they browned a bit, but were still slightly soft and could easily be folded.

-- I guess I’ll have to go to Italy and France and try authentic Farinata and Socca to see how my results would compare, but in the meantime I’ll definitely keep making Socca at home.
+- I guess I’ll have to go to France and try authentic Socca to see how my results would compare, but in the meantime I’ll definitely keep making this chickpea flatbread at home.

 I think Socca would be an amazing side dish for a meatless meal.
 When the weather is warm I’d serve it with something like Grilled Eggplant Salad, Marinated Zucchini Salad, or Lemon Parmesan Kale Salad.
 When it’s colder weather Socca would be tasty to dip into Mexican Red Lentil Stew, Butternut Squash Soup, or Black Bean and Rice Soup.